-Our Keeping in Touch service offers support to older people by offering our Friendly Faces service in their own home or telephone buddy support.

-We also hope to develop this service by introducing digital elements of keeping in touch.
+Our Keeping in Touch service offers visiting support to people by offering friendship in their own home and a telephone service.
+We also incorporate digital elements of keeping in touch.

-Older people, living in Sunderland, who live alone, who are lonely, receive few or no visitors, or are only able to get out and about with the support of others, and enjoy chatting.
+People aged 50 or over living in Sunderland, who lives alone, who are lonely, receive few or no visitors, or are only able to get out and about with the support of others, and enjoy chatting.